 2007 Land Rover LR3 Interior

-This interior review was written when the 2007 Land Rover LR3 was new.
+Note: This interior review was created when the 2007 Land Rover LR3 was new.

 The 2007 Land Rover LR3's cabin is praised for its roomy and versatile passenger and cargo space, as well as abundant interior features.
 "The interior faithfully conveys the LR3's overall balance of luxury and capability," says Kelley Blue Book.